neelsmith/digitalmyth/docs/index.md

 ## Week of Aug.
 29, 31

+## What we'll cover

+- defining myth
+- interactively using the Julia language

+## Assignments

 - Tuesday: introduction to course.
 No preparation required.
 - Thursday: [what is myth and what does have it to do with code](./classes/content+tech1/)?